 Magical Meetings

-As the New Year unfolds before you, you have the opportunity to make the most of the time that you spend in meetings.
+You have the opportunity to make the most of the time that you spend in meetings.

 • Trim the attendee list – meeting productivity precipitously drops the more people you add to the mix.
 When you have more than five people in a meeting you might as well light your money on fire.

-• Have a point – the objective of a meeting isn’t to plan the next meeting (we were facilitating a group of extroverts who wanted to get together to figure out what a meeting was going to be about.)
+• Have a point – the objective of a meeting isn’t to plan the next meeting (we were facilitating a group of extroverts who wanted to get together to figure out what a meeting was going to be about).
 Be clear about WHY you are having the meeting and what you want to accomplish.
 A meeting should never be held for informational purposes.

 • Minimize the time – try scheduling 30 minute meetings.
 Who said you need to put 60 minutes on the calendar for every meeting?
 Alternatively you can start meetings at five minutes after and end them five or ten minutes before the hour.
 This is most appreciated (although confusing at first) for attendees.